seanmoyal/LaasPybulletMujoco/ReadMe.md

 The blueprint of the project in Pybullet and Mujoco is the same :

 - A folder (Pybullet/Mujoco) containing a folder ObjectsEnvironment and a folder RL Test
-- A package named gym_example containing the file AlbertEnv.py
+- A package named gym_albert_(pybullet/mujoco) containing the file AlbertEnv.py
 - the Enums.py file for all the enum objects (ObjectType,MoveType,TurnType,JumpType)

 ### 2 - Details about the various files in the folder Pybullet or Mujoco